Terms & Conditions

 Is my personal information secure?

-Millard & Company LLP takes reasonable precautions to ensure that your personal information is kept safe from loss, unauthorized access, modification or disclosure.
+Millard & Company takes reasonable precautions to ensure that your personal information is kept safe from loss, unauthorized access, modification or disclosure.
 Among the steps taken to protect your information are:

 - Premises security